stevebob/gridbugs/src/posts/modifying-entity-component-system-for-turn-based-games.md

 It's not even clear whether attempting to isolate rules from one another is the right approach.
-A lot of the fun in turn-based games comes from the interraction of different mechanics, so forcing the rules to be isolated may be harmful, compared to a framework that allows rules to explicitly cooperate.
+A lot of the fun in turn-based games comes from the interaction of different mechanics, so forcing the rules to be isolated may be harmful, compared to a framework that allows rules to explicitly cooperate.